 (4) If an amount is not paid for a day as required by subsection (3), the court may, unless the amount is paid by another party, discharge the jury and finish the trial and decide the case without a jury, notwithstanding that the trial commenced with a jury, and notwithstanding any other Act.

-[Section 44 inserted by No. 5 of 2008 s.
+[Section 44 inserted: No. 5 of 2008 s.
 66.]

 45. Challenge to the array